Refine by MP, party, committee, province, or result type.

 Denise Peterson

 Status of Women committee I think we're very entrenched in coping, and in fact struggling, with existing structures, and are all very aware that none of them are working.
 In my world, we work extremely successfully on court diversion and prevention.
-The Siksika Nation has been incredibly successful in doi
+The Siksika Nation has been incredibly successful in doing this.

 February 1st, 2018Committee meeting